MAS KiwiSaver Scheme Review

 - Investment Composition: International Equities (41.5%), Australasian Equities (18.5%), International Fixed Interest (22.5%), New Zealand Fixed Interest (14%) and Cash & Cash Equivalents (3.5%)

-- Investor type: MAS's says the fund is "suitable for investors who are prepared to accept a medium level of investment risk to potentially achieve a medium return".
+- Investor type: MAS' says the fund is "suitable for investors who are prepared to accept a medium level of investment risk to potentially achieve a medium return".

-- Our view: This MAS fund is the flip-side of the Moderate fund and invests 60% of its money into shares and 40% into fixed-interest.
+- Our view: This MAS fund is the flip-side of the Moderate fund and invests 60% of its money into shares and 40% into cash and cash equivalents and fixed-interest.
 This gives it more growth potential in the long run than any other non-growth focused fund, but that also comes with added risk.

 - Fee: 0.99% p.a.